caestradaa/pasta_moisture_daproj/README.md

 - In this research work, a deep analysis on the moisture data of pasta in a food factory was carried out, in order to answer questions and help make decisions to improve the efficiency of the pasta drying process.
 - Data obtained from moisture testers through an IOT data capture system and stored on a csv file.
 1 final dataset with 14.121 rows.
 - Project tools: Power BI for ETL and visualizations, Infostat for statistics, Excel.
-- An insightful [Power BI report](https://github.com/caestradaa/pasta_moisture_daproj/tree/main/Power%20BI%20Report) was built and recommendations made it possible to improve the efficiency of the pasta drying process by 12% in Line C.
+- An insightful **[Power BI report][PBIreport]** was built and recommendations made it possible to improve the efficiency of the pasta drying process by 12% in Line C.